A small word with a BIG meaning!

 What’s important to me…

 As theory (knowledge) in flying is just as important as the practical side of it, students are usually happy if you (the instructor) are able to help them with their “tons of studies”.
-Rules of Thumb can become a big help, as well as other small helps such as Acronym, which can make remembering a lot easier at times.
+Rules of Thumb come in very useful for some things, as well as other small aids such as Acronyms, which can make remembering a lot easier at times.
 Practically speaking, flying takes a lot of practice and exercise.
 I think it’s important to give the student time to get comfortable in and with the airplane and to get used to it especially at the beginning.
 And one of the most important things for the student is, that he feels comfortable with his instructor, accepts him as his mentor and never doubts him!
-This is also a point which is very important to me.
 Feeling comfortable and safe and motivated in the training environment is important and can make big differences for the student.

 The Teaching Process & Things To Be Aware Of